 Specialists

 Students will also be participating in weekly Art, Physical Education, S.T.E.M. and Auslan (LOTE) lessons, as well as these being integrated into regular classroom activities.
+Be on the lookout for weekly MVP awards posted on Seesaw!
 Digital Technologies will see students being safe and responsible online, working collaboratively, utilising resources and developing their technological skills.

 Please refer to the school newsletter for any school news and key dates.

-Thank you, Mr Mason, Mrs Purdon & Mr Loomes
+Thank you, Mr Mason, Mrs Purdon, Mr Loomes & Mrs Hughes.

 © Nar Nar Goon Primary School